 - In the game (pictured right), you’re a frenetic, mallet wielding, Conservation Officersmashing every mole that dares show its smug mole-y face through the hole in the board.

 - The mole is an infuriating, persistent and regenerative tormentor that keeps coming back no matter how effectively you – and you alone – swing that mallet.

 - Eventually, you get frustrated.
 F%&* moles, you think!

 - Since you are a sentient being capable of strategy and reasoning, you invite a few friends over to join the game.

-- Each of you stands over a hole or two, and together, you beat the moles at their own game.
+- Each of you stands over the board, covering a hole or two, and together, you beat the moles at their own game.

 Right now, as an industry, we’re playing hundreds of individual games of whac-a-mole to fight fraud.
 We’re developing unique internal systems and solutions to analyze patterns and detect inconsistencies, but as we’re learning, so are the moles.
-It’s hard to keep pace when you’re fighting alone; the moles are winning, to the tune of $150-$506M per year.
-F&^%ing moles!
+It’s hard to keep pace when you’re fighting alone; the moles are winning, to the tune of $150M-$$1.01B per year.

-So if you’re interested in fraud detection, reach out, we’re already building with you in mind.
+So if you’re interested in fraud detection, reach out and message me, we’re already building with you in mind.
 The tech might be complex, but the solution is as simple as the last time you beat whac-a-mole.